What is The Pearl Company?

 - activate a positive arts atmosphere that relates to the Landsdale neighbourhood

-The Pearl Company, named after the pearls lodged between its floor boards, was built around 1910 and was originally the Evel Casket Company.
-It later became Reid Paper Box for many years; you can still see the ghost sign on the side of the building.
-Then for approximately 30 years it housed The Canadian Pearl Company which made costume jewellry (yes, the pearls are plastic…) and when Canadian Pearl packed up, a number of different ventures filled the space.
+The Pearl Company, named after the pearls lodged between its floor boards, was built around 1910 and was originally built for the Evel Casket Company which never actually moved in.
+(We think they may have decided it was too large for them).
+It became Reid Paper Box for many years; you can still see the ghost sign on the south side of the building.
+Then for approximately 30 years it housed The Canadian Pearl Company which made costume jewellery (yes, the pearls are plastic…) and when Canadian Pearl packed up, a number of different ventures filled the space.

 Barbara Milne and Gary Santucci came along in 2006 and saw huge potential for both the Landsdale Neighbourhood and the Arts Community, and decided to use all that space for arts, culture and neighbourhood needs.
-Through 2007 and 2008 Milne and Santucci set a number of projects in motion, ranging from concerts to community activism, and the renowned Art Bus.
+They also could not resist taking on the Canadian Pearl Co name, minus the Canadian….
+Through 2007 and 2008 and into the present Milne and Santucci have set a number of projects in motion, ranging from concerts to community activism, and the renowned Art Bus.

-In the 2008-2009 season, The Pearl Company teamed up with Artword Theatre (ex-Torontonians Ronald Weihs and Judith Sandiford) who mounted four new and original plays with a Hamilton theme in the second floor performance space (which they helped renovate to its current highly functional state).
+In the 2008-2009 season, The Pearl Company teamed up with Artword Theatre (ex-Torontonians Ronald Weihs and Judith Sandiford – now Artword Artbar, James North) who mounted four new and original plays with a Hamilton theme in the second floor performance space.
+They were also extremely helpful in renovating it to its current highly functional state.